outdreamer/build-a-cure/docs/tasks/math_language_example.md

 						- assumes the theorem is irrelevant, otherwise using 1 - 0.999 would be pointless if the theorem is true (if 1 = 0.999, then 1 - 0.999 = 0, and subtracting zero is pointless here)
 					- we want to get from 0.999 to 1 by a circuitous route that uses operations other than adding/subtracting zero, just to prove that other operations dont change the fact of the theorem but rather confirm it by the fact that their attributes & relationship functions hold to the extent that they can be used as a foundation of the theorem

+	- other insights

+		- general intent path query

+			- equalize a & b
+				- compare
+					- standardize
+						- base
-	- frame with infinite sequence as coefficients
+						- coefficients
+						- number types
+				- connect once standardized
+					- find adjacent operations producing route from source to target value
+						- filter adjacent operations by restrictions
+					- substitute source with target value or vice versa in another relationship that will highlight the equivalent properties of the source/target values
+						(value produced by adding a-difference (1) between integerized value (9) from b (0.999) where the other side equals b)

+			- equalize 0.999 and 1
+				- comparison intent
+					- standardize (reduce difference)
+						- base
+							- each repeating digit is an element with the same numerator coefficient in an infinite sequence of formula 9/(10^n), so 10 is a relevant number by default
 								0.999 = 9 * [1/(10 ^ 1) + 1/(10 ^ 2) + 1/(10 ^ 3) ...]
 								0.999 * 10 = 9 * [1/(10 ^ 0) + 1/(10 ^ 1) + 1/(10 ^ 2) ...] =
 										   = 9 * 1/(10 ^ 0) + [1/(10 ^ 1) + 1/(10 ^ 2) + 1/(10 ^ 3) ...]
 										   = 9 + [1/(10 ^ 1) + 1/(10 ^ 2) + 1/(10 ^ 3) ...]
 							    9.999      = 9 + [1/(10 ^ 1) + 1/(10 ^ 2) + 1/(10 ^ 3) ...]
 							    0.999      = [1/(10 ^ 1) + 1/(10 ^ 2) + 1/(10 ^ 3) ...]

-	- other insights
-		- equalize 0.999 and 1
-			- comparison intent
-				- standardize (reduce difference)
-					- base
-						- each repeating digit is an element with the same numerator coefficient in an infinite sequence of formula 9/(10^n), so 10 is a relevant number by default
 						- coefficients
 							- of infinite series: the repetition of the numerator indicates a value that can be extracted as a coefficient of the series, so the numerator can be standardized to 1
 							- for coefficient value difference reduction intent, for comparison intent
 						- number types for value difference reduction intent, for comparison intent
 							- dont use division to change values, unless the output is an integer to keep values in integer number type (as target value to achieve from source value 0.999 is an integer, 1)
 					- isolate variables on either side (after optionally framing 1 as variable a)
 				- connect comparable values once standardized
 					- find adjacent operations producing target number type or value
 						- producing an integer 9 on the x side is adjacent with multiplication, and doesnt involve a number type change to the other side with either multiplication or subtraction, just a scalar change, which keeps it as an integer
 						- producing an integer 9 on the x side is adjacent with multiplication & subtraction, and does involve a number type change at the subtraction operation
 					- filter adjacent operations by restrictions
 						- dont use division or operations that change to a decimal rather than an integer

+		- alternate intent path query

 			intent: show that 0.999 and 1 are equal
 				sub-intent: equalize coefficient of x and coefficient of 1 (a)
 					sub-intent: equalize one side with integer (9)
 						sub-intent: show coefficients of both sides
 						sub-intent: find coefficient (10) that will equalize the side with repeating digits to an integer + original quantity with repeating digit (0.999)
 							- this has to be a number (10) that will produce an integer (9) from the fraction 0.999, after a subtraction of itself (- 0.999), by moving the decimal one place
 						sub-intent: equalize both sides to an integer (subtract 0.999)
 							sub-intent: find x value in remaining formula (9x = 9)